pankosmia/Pankosmia-Documentation/docs/dev-reference-manual/uxui-guidelines.md

 {: .no_toc }

 - It's a good practice to [check contrast](https://app.contrast-finder.org/?lang=en).
 Online palette and color tools tend to rely on varying contrast standards.
 Better to double check and choose which contrast standard you want to aim for.
 - MUI uses colors in different contexts.
 To prevent any issue, try your colors' contrasts accordingly.
-Check primary and secondary as background for their corresponding `contrastText`.
-Check also primary and secondary as text on a white and black background, to make sure it works on a light or dark theme.
+Check primary and secondary as text for both white and black background.

-    > Note that you don't necessarily need your colors to have a good contrast in light **and** dark mode out-of-the-box.
-When switching mode, colors can be further adjusted to better work in the other mode.
+    > Note that you don't necessarily need your colors to have a good contrast with white **and** and black out-of-the-box.
+This is to make sure light and dark mode will work.
+But colors can also be further adjusted to better work in a specific mode.

 - It's good to have some contrast between primary and secondary.
 You don't need a standard-level contrast.
 But a secondary component on a primary background can be a thing (like a badge with number of notifications).
 If primary and secondary are too close, the interface will become less clear.